Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-ii.md

 ranger level.
 Like a druid, a ranger cannot select an alternative animal if the choice would reduce his effective druid level below 1st.

+### Spells
-**Spells:** Beginning at 4th level, a ranger gains the ability to cast a small number of divine spells, which are drawn from the ranger spell list.
+Beginning at 4th level, a ranger gains the ability to cast a small number of divine spells, which are drawn from the ranger spell list.
 A ranger must choose and prepare his spells in advance (see below).